 Southend Mencap is able to use the name Mencap by being affiliated to national Mencap but that is where the link to them ends.
 We are a completely independent society/organisation, are self governed and self financed.
 We need to seek our own funding and arrange all services and activities for the learning disabled ourselves.
 There is no referral system to Mencap and they do not provide us or any of the other local Mencap society’s with any income or funding.
 Any funding raised by Mencap never gets passed down to the local societys.

 The society has a board of trustees, who meet once a month to discuss with the general manager what has been happening both within and outside the society.
 All the trustees are volunteers and, in total, the society has in excess of 80 volunteers across all our activities and they provide in excess of 100 hours support per week.
 There are also paid staff within the society, three of whom are full time, seven part time and over thirty sessional staff.
 The sessional staff are those who support the various clubs and groups each week.
 As with the majority of charities, we have several shops that sell donated clothes, books and other goods to help raise some of the funds we need to keep the society going.
 At present we have three charity shops, one in Southend, one in Leigh and one in Shoebury.
-There is also a book shop in Southend and a separate fancy dress hire shop, which is also in Southend.
+There is also our Novel Coffee Shop that sells coffees, teas, cold drinks, cakes and a selection of light meals.
+It also is where you can buy second hand books and DVDs.

 Service provision for people with learning disabilities